-- We are offering common stock units, with each common stock unit consisting of one share of our common stock and a warrant to purchase stock (and the common stock issuable from time to time upon exercise of each of the warrants) pursuant to this prospectus supplement and the accompanying prospectus.
-Each common stock unit will be sold to investors in this offering at a negotiated price of \$ per common stock unit.
+We are offering common stock units, with each common stock unit consisting of one share of our common stock, Series A warrants to purchase one share of our common stock and Series B warrants to purchase one share of our common stock (and the common stock issuable from time to time upon exercise of each of the warrants) pursuant to this prospectus supplement and the accompanying prospectus.
+Each common stock unit will be sold to investors in this offering at a negotiated price of per common stock unit.
 The common stock units will not be issued or certificated.
-The shares of common stock and the warrants are immediately separable and will be issued separately, but will be purchased together in this offering. - The warrants will be exercisable during the period commencing from the date of original issuance and ending on December , 2018, the expiration date of the warrants, at an initial exercise price of \$ per share of common stock.
-See "Description of Our Common Stock" and "Description of Our Warrants" for more information on the securities offered hereby. - Our common stock is traded on the NASDAQ Global Market under the symbol "GEVO."
-On December 9, 2013, the last reported sale price of our common stock on the NASDAQ Global Market was \$1.70 per share.
-The warrants are not and will not be listed for trading on the NASDAQ Global Market, or any other securities exchange.
+The shares of common stock and the warrants are immediately separable and will be issued separately, but will be purchased together in this offering.

+The Series A warrants will be exercisable during the period commencing from the date of original issuance and ending on February , 2020, the expiration date of the Series A warrants, at an initial exercise price of \$ per share of common stock.
+The Series B warrants will be exercisable during the period commencing from the date of original issuance and ending on August , 2015, the expiration date of the Series B warrants, at an initial exercise price of \$ per share of common Stock" and "Description of Our Warrants" for more information on the securities offered hereby.

+Our common stock is traded on the NASDAQ Capital Market under the symbol "GEVO."
+On January 26, 2015, the last reported sale price of our common stock on the NASDAQ Capital Market was \$0.29 per share.
+The warrants are not and will not be listed for trading on the NASDAQ Capital Market, or any other securities exchange.

 Investing in our securities involves a high degree of risk.
-Before buying any securities, you should review carefully the risks and uncertainties described under the heading "Risk Factors" beginning on page S-14 of this prospectus supplement, on page 5 of the accompanying prospectus and in the documents incorporated by reference into this prospectus supplement.
+Before buying any securities, you should review carefully the risks and uncertainties described under the heading "Risk Factors" beginning on page S-13 of this prospectus supplement, on page 5 of the accompanying prospectus and in the documents incorporated by reference into this prospectus supplement.